tahayparker/CSInternalsGuide/content/pages/project-file.md

       This page must be numbered as well.

       Contains a certificate stating that the project is your own work and stuff.

       Ensure that the teacher's name is typed, preferably in another color, and is spelled exactly as stated.

       Ensure that the teacher's preferred title is used (Mr./Mrs./Ms./etc.)

       ***Ensure academic year mentioned is the correct academic year.
 Currently, it will be 2024-2025.***

       ***DO NOT PRINT THE DETAILS.
 These will be written by hand, using black/blue ink on or before the day of the practical exam.***
-    elementId: 'certificate'
+    elementId: certificate
     styles:
       self:
         height: auto